View the Executive Summary for this brief.

 Economic and Trade Interests

 A particular concern for the U.S. is China’s aggressive attempts to expand its economic power and influence in the region and globally.
-A prime example is China’s Belt and Road Initiative, which “involves China underwriting billions of dollars of infrastructure investment” in European and African countries with the ultimate aim “to make Eurasia (dominated by China) an economic and trading area to rival the transatlantic one (dominated by America).”
+A prime example is China’s Belt and Road Initiative, which is China’s “ambitious plan to develop two new trade routes connecting China with the rest of the world” in an effort “to develop an expanded, interdependent market for China, grow China’s economic and political power, and create the right conditions for China to build a high technology economy.”

 Additionally, Made in China 2025 “seeks to make China dominant in global high-tech manufacturing” in sectors including electric vehicles, information technology and communications, and artificial intelligence.
 The combination of the two endeavors, if both successful, would make China an economic and technological powerhouse with networks it could control across much of the world.

-The U.S. aims to counter Chinese influence in the region while also maintaining mutually beneficial trade relations and shared security interests, such as enacting sanctions against North Korea.
+The U.S. aims to counter Chinese influence in the region while also maintaining mutually beneficial trade relations and shared security interests.
+For more on U.S.-China trade relations, see The Policy Circle’s Trade & Tariffs Brief.

 Universal Human Rights